ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 You can order services for your instance based on your needs, for example, disaster recovery.
 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

-Services support varies between vCenter Server with NSX-T and vCenter Server with NSX-V instances.
+Add-on services support varies between vCenter Server with NSX-T™ and existing vCenter Server with NSX-V instances V4.7 and earlier.

+If you want to migrate your Veeam service from VMware NSX-V to VMware NSX-T, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
-{: important}
+{: note}

 ### Planning for VMware HCX
 {: #vc_planning-addon-services-hcx}